 The ADA and Title VII require an employer to provide reasonable accommodations for employees who, because of a disability or a sincerely held religious belief, practice, or observance, do not get vaccinated against COVID-19, unless providing an accommodation would pose an undue hardship on the operation of the employer’s business.

 We have not been able to locate any Texas laws or federal laws that place restrictions on testing for COVID-19.
-However, the Equal Employment Opportunity Commission (EEOC) has issued guidance to employers that addresses testing.
-Please see our Legal FAQ Can an employer require me to show proof of a COVID-19 test? for more details.
+However, the Equal Employment Opportunity Commission has issued guidance to employers that addresses testing.

 Except in certain narrow situations, there is no state or federal law that requires an employer to provide paid leave to their employees.
 Legislation in the beginning of the pandemic required employers to offer paid leave for COVID-19, but this expired in 2020.